-This application is for all teaching positions (regardless of grade or content area) as well as all school counseling positions within the School District of Philadelphia.
-Be sure to indicate your available start date in your application.
+This application is for all teaching positions as well as all school counseling positions within the School District of Philadelphia for the 2018-19 school year, regardless of grade, content area, or school.

-1) SearchSoft works best in Firefox and Google Chrome
+2) The SearchSoft application system works best in the Mozilla Firefox or Google Chrome web browsers.

 Make sure you check off "Teacher" in Applicant type for both Teachers and School Counselors.